kaushal9696/Single-Layer_Neural_Network_Scratch_MINIST/README.md

-[Neural Network/ ML] Artificial Neural Network for Digit Recognition
+# [Neural Network/ ML] Artificial Neural Network for Digit Recognition

-# Introduction

 - The objective of this project is to use the perceptron learning method and design an artificial neural network (ANN) to train a simple system (single